-July 11 is Bowdler’s Day, annually to commemorate Thomas Bowdler, the physician and philanthropist known for releasing a censored edition of Shakespeare’s works.
-Bowdler’s efforts made Shakespeare accessible to families by omitting scenes of violence and intimacy.
-Attitudes toward Bowdler are mixed, with some viewing him as a genius and others as a hypocrite.
-His censored editions were also more affordable than the originals.
+July 11 is Bowdler’s Day, a holiday that commemorates Thomas Bowdler, the physician and philanthropist known for releasing a censored edition of Shakespeare’s works.
+Bowdler’s efforts made Shakespeare more accessible to families by omitting scenes of violence and intimacy.
+Attitudes toward his work remain mixed—some view him as a moral reformer, others as a censor.
+His editions were also more affordable than the original publications.

 History

 Thomas Bowdler was born in 1754 in Bath, England.
-His father introduced him to Shakespeare’s works, omitting inappropriate scenes.
-As an adult, Bowdler published a family-friendly edition of Shakespeare.
-Unfortunately, he did not live to see its publication; it was released a year after his death, in 1826.
+His father introduced him to Shakespeare’s works, deliberately omitting inappropriate content.
+As an adult, Bowdler published a family-friendly edition of Shakespeare’s plays.
+Sadly, he did not live to see its release—it was published a year after his death in 1826.

 Interesting Facts

-- Bowdler’s Day prompts reflection on the importance of freedom of speech.
+- Bowdler’s Day invites reflection on the value of freedom of expression and literary integrity.

-- Bowdler earned a medical degree in 1776 and became a member of the Royal Society in 1781.
-He married Elizabeth Trevenen at 52 and died at 72 in Wales.
+- Bowdler earned a medical degree in 1776, became a member of the Royal Society in 1781, married Elizabeth Trevenen at 52, and died at age 72 in Wales.

 How to Take Part